-17.21.1 nctoolkit.DataSet.merge
+17.22.1 nctoolkit.DataSet.merge

-DataSet.merge(self, match=['year', 'month', 'day'])
+DataSet.merge(self, join='variables', match=['year', 'month', 'day'])

-Merge a multi-file ensemble into a single file Merging will occur based on the time steps in the first file.
-This will only be effective if you want to merge files with the same times, but with different variables.
+Merge a multi-file ensemble into a single file 2 methods are available.
+1) merging files with different variables, but the same time steps.
+2) merging files with the same variables, with different times.